 On average a man needs to consume 2500 calories a day to maintain his weight, or 2000 to lose one pound of weight per week.
 On average a woman needs around 2,000 calories every day to maintain her current weight.
 If she wants to lose weight she should aim for around 1,500 calories per day.
 If she maintains a consistent 1500 calories per day she should expect to lose one pound each week.

-Flip side of the coin if daily someone eats 500 calories less than they burn, they will, in theory, lose a pound a week (excluding plateaus and other medical factors).
+The flipside of the coin is if daily someone eats 500 calories less than they burn, they will, in theory, lose a pound a week (excluding plateaus and other medical factors).
 I say in theory because everyone’s body responds a little differently.

 Be Good To Yourself

 If you consume too few calories, your body can go into starvation mode.
 Starvation mode is when you are eating too little, and the body essentially “gets scared” that it’s not going to get fed again anytime soon.

 When this happens, the body will store all food consumed for later use, essentially turning all food into fat reserves.
 In short, I have known people that ate 1000 calories a day and actually gained weight.

 Healthy weight loss is all about finding the magic, healthy caloric deficit number that is healthy and sustainable for you.
 This may take some trial and error.
 So, please be patient with yourself.
 Furthermore, this number may change over time.

 Lastly, regarding long-term weight loss, give yourself a cheat meal once a week.
 This will help keep your mind satiated while you are trying to make long-term, sustainable, and healthy changes.

 I highly recommend getting a Fit Bit or Apple Watch.
 With this type of device, I would track an average week of calories burned, take the average, and base your caloric deficit on that number.
 Again, it’s important to accept trial and error and be willing to change this number if needed.